msgphp/symfony-demo-app/README.md

 The `docker` directory holds all available application services.
 Each directory represents a single service, containing a `Dockerfile` at least.
 Its concern is to create the initial environment logic required for the application to run.

-ℹ️ Consider a single service per concept, to be used across all staging environments, a best practice
+👍 Consider a single service per concept, to be used across all staging environments, a best practice

-ℹ️ Use multi-stage builds for sub-concepts
+👍 Use multi-stage builds for sub-concepts

 ## Host Setup